onekiloparsec/KPCTabsControl/README.md

 Highlighting
 ------------

 The tabs control support the possibility to be highlighted.
-This is useful when you have multiple subviews, each with tab controls, and you need to indicate to the user which subview is actually 'active'.
+This is useful when you have multiple subviews, for instance using <a href="https://github.com/onekiloparsec/KPCSplitPanes">KPCSplitPanes</a>, each with tab controls, and you need to indicate to the user which subview is actually 'active'.
 (In the screenshot above, the upper tabs have a darker background than the lower ones).

 Author